 The single factor that makes these shoes stand out as our Best Value option is the ability to link your shoes up to the MapMyFitness app via Bluetooth.
 There are both good and bad points to this, though.

 Although this is a big selling point of these shoes, the UA app has been removed from app stores.
 They’ve integrated with MapMyFitness, but it loses much of the features the original app had, such as sleep, step, and weight tracking.

 This is a bit of a downside for runners who like to track all their stats, but it’s still pretty cool that your shoes can record information and help you improve your performance.

-We’d recommend choosing these shoes if you don’t like a wristband-type fitness tracker, and if you’re only planning on recording basic information.
+We’d recommend choosing these shoes if you don’t like wristband-type fitness trackers, and if you’re only planning on recording basic information.

 - HOVR technology for “zero-gravity” feel